final.png

 Scrolling behaviour

-Modal’s height is determined by the content.
+The modal’s height is determined by the content.
 Once it reaches a certain size, the body content will scroll while the header and footer remain fixed until the bottom of the modal dialog is reached.

 Stakeholders management